-On May 1, 2017, the Board of Directors approved the Non-Employee Director Deferred Compensation Plan (the "Director Deferred Compensation Plan"), which permits participants to elect to defer receipt of their cash and/or equity compensation to a date that is six months after separation from the Board.
+On May 1, 2017, the Board of Directors approved the Non-Employee Director Deferred Compensation Plan"), which permits participants to elect to defer receipt of their cash and/or equity compensation to a date that is six months after separation from the Board.
 Since February 25, 2016, non-employee directors have been permitted to make discretionary elections to receive annual cash retainer fees in fully-vested shares of common stock on a quarterly basis or in quarterly installments of cash.
 Under the Director Deferred Compensation Plan, in lieu of receiving cash fees on a quarterly basis, non-employee directors may make an irrevocable election for each Board year (commencing on the date of each Annual Meeting of Shareholders through the following Annual Meeting of Shareholders) to receive, at his or her sole discretion, all of such director's annual cash retainer fees in the form of either (i) fully-vested Common Stock, (ii) deferred stock units, or (iii) deferred cash.
-The cash retainer is divided by four and either (i) with respect to fully-vested Common Stock, issued on each quarterly payment date, with the number of shares determined by dividing the applicable quarterly cash retainer fee by the closing market price per share of the Company's Common Stock; (ii) with respect to deferred stock units, determined by dividing the applicable quarterly cash retainer fee by the closing market price per share of the Company's Common Stock and crediting that number of units to the director's deferred stock account; or (iii) credited to a deferred cash account with interest calculated at the U.S. Prime Rate.
+The cash retainer is divided by four and either (i) with respect to fully-vested Common Stock, (ii) deferred stock units, or (iii) deferred cash.
+The cash retainer is divided by four and either (i) with respect to fully-vested Common Stock, issued on each quarterly payment date, with the number of shares determined by dividing the applicable quarterly cash retainer fee by the Common Stock; (ii) with respect to deferred stock units, determined by dividing the applicable quarterly cash retainer fee by the closing market price per share of the Company's Common Stock and crediting that number of units to the director's deferred stock account; or (iii) credited to a deferred cash account with interest calculated at the U.S. Prime Rate.
 Commencing on the date of the May 2017 Annual Meeting of Shareholders, Messrs.
-Foster, Jungé, and Vizi elected to receive their cash retainers in deferred stock units and the remaining directors elected to receive their cash retainers in cash.
+Foster, Jungé, and Vizi elected to receive their cash retainers in cash.
 Commencing on the date of the May 2018 Annual Meeting of Shareholders, all directors elected to receive their cash retainers in cash.
-The amounts of retainer fees paid in cash, fully-vested stock, and deferred stock units in 2018 are as follows: Mr. Foster received \$90,000 in cash, \$0 in fully-vested stock, and \$27,500 in deferred stock units; Mr. Jungé received \$45,000 in cash, \$0 in fully-vested stock, and \$12,500 in deferred stock units; Ms. Owen received \$67,500 in cash, \$0 in fully-vested stock, and \$0 in deferred stock units; Mr. Purgason received \$57,500 in cash, \$0 in fully-vested stock, and \$0 in deferred stock units; Mr. Rackoff received \$70,000 in cash, \$0 in fully-vested stock, and \$0 in deferred stock units; Ms. Rowland received \$63,500 in cash, \$0 in fully-vested stock, and \$0 in deferred stock units; and Mr. Vizi received \$45,000 in cash, \$0 in fully-vested stock, and \$12,500 in deferred stock units.
-No director elected to defer cash fees into a deferred cash account.
+Commencing on the date of the May 2